aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-xps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to XPS" h2="Transform MSG to XPS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting email messages from one format to another is a common requirement for many C++ developers.
+For example, you may need to convert an MSG file format to HTML, and then export the HTML to XPS.
+This is a useful feature for applications that need to display emails in a different format.

+<h2>How Aspose.Total Helps for MSG to XPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you add email conversion features to your applications.
+It includes two APIs that are specifically designed for this purpose: Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ is a powerful API that enables you to convert MSG files to HTML.
+It supports a wide range of features, including the ability to read and write MSG files, convert MSG files to HTML, and more.

+Aspose.Words for C++ is a powerful API that enables you to export HTML to XPS.
+It supports a wide range of features, including the ability to read and write HTML files, convert HTML to XPS, and more.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to XPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily add email conversion features to your applications.
+It provides a comprehensive suite of APIs that can help you quickly and easily convert MSG files to HTML and then export the HTML to XPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}